 “It’s keeping with what we did at before, that intimacy,” Jones says.
 “There’s something kind of sexy about that.”

 From the small kitchen, Jones and his team are redefining Southern food through the lens of Southwestern produce.
-The Larder + The Delta menu draws inspiration from as far away as the antebellum South and as nearby as local farms.
+The Larder + The Delta menu draws inspiration from as far away as the Deep South and as nearby as local farms.